subhadeep-123/Python-WebScrapper/README.md

-# HackerNews WebScrapper
+# WebScrapper in Python
-**An implementation of webscrapping in HackerNews website**
+**An implementation of webscrapping in HackerNews RithmSchool**